This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Instructions

-• Turn the heat to medium and whisk in 1 tablespoon dijon mustard before adding the scallops back to the pan.
+• Turn the heat to medium and whisk in 1 tablespoon Dijon mustard before adding the scallops back to the pan.
 Cook for about 2 minutes, until the scallops are warmed through.

 Notes